Summer Flock Care

 Let’s take each problem in turn.

-I know it is a bit old fashioned, but so am I. You will need to swap your wormers around to stop your worm population becoming immune to one particular type of wormer.
+Indeed you will also need to swap your wormers around to stop your worm population becoming immune to one particular type of wormer.
 This is easily done if you change brands and types each time you buy a new bottle.
 I do like to use Oromec on my lambs as it stays with them for 5 to 6 weeks and helps keep them clear.
 It is supposed to last up to 8 weeks, but I find 6 weeks works well.
-Remember to read the label to see how soon after dosing you can sell your lambs.
-Worming the ewes and rams in the autumn and spring also helps keep things under control (they do not need worming as often as lambs as the adult sheep develops some immunity to worms)
+Remember to read the label to check the length of the Withdrawal Period.
+This is vital as it varies from a few days to a few months and you must not slaughter livestock for meat within that specified period.
+Worming the ewes and rams in the autumn and spring also helps keep things under control (they do not need worming as often as lambs as the adult sheep develops some immunity to worms, though rams are more vulnerable to worms than ewes, except around lambing when ewes can expel large numbers of worm eggs!)

 Foot Rot and Scald